 The most common types of collision headaches include:

 - Post-Traumatic Headache: This type of a headache is typically caused by trauma sustained by the head and neck during a vehicle accident.
 Post-traumatic headaches may result from damage to nerves and tissues in the neck and in the brain.
-These headaches seldom appear immediately after an accident; they typically take days or even weeks to develop.
+These seldom appear immediately after an accident; they typically take days or even weeks to develop.
 They can persist for as little as a week or for as long as three months.

-- Post-Concussive Headache: Also known as migraines, these headaches are caused by chemical changes in the brain.
+- Post-Concussive Headache: Also known as migraines, these are caused by chemical changes in the brain.
 Typical symptoms include nausea, vomiting, and sensitivity to bright lights and loud noises.
 Severe migraines may also result in difficulty sleeping, loss of balance, foggy thinking, and fatigue.